 - Medications that she might be taking that could decrease her appetite

 If your veterinarian says your cat is healthy and is really just being picky, then use what you now know to your advantage.
 Offer her new and novel food choices (for more than one day to give her a chance to become familiar with them).
 You can also include stronger smelling options of different textures or consistencies.
 And try higher protein/lower carbohydrate diets.
-When she settles into a new routine, remember to change it up again in the future.
+When she settles into a new routine, remember you can change it in the future, if needed.
 [Editor’s Note: Before making any diet changes, always discuss them with your veterinarian.]

 - Hullár, I., S. Fekete, E. Andrásofszky, Z. Szöcs, and T. Berkényi.
 "Factors Influencing the Food Preference of Cats."
 National Center for Biotechnology Information.
 U.S. National Library of Medicine, Aug.
 2015.
 Web.
 04 Dec.
 2015.